-Beginning midyear 1993, oils of the proper quality for your vehicle will be identified with this new "starburst" symbol.
-The "starburst" symbol indicates that the oil has been certified by the American Petroleum Institute (API), and is suitable for use in your gasoline engine.
+Oils of the proper quality for your vehicle can be identified by looking for the "Starburst" symbol.
+The "Starburst" symbol indicates that the oil has been certified by the American Petroleum Institute (API), and is preferred for use in your gasoline engine.